Employment Information

 Must have reached 21st birthday on or before the closing date of the acceptance of applications.

-If an applicant reaches his/her thirty-ninth (39) birthday prior to appointment, his/her name shall automatically be removed from the eligibility list.
+If an applicant reaches his/her fortieth (40) birthday prior to appointment, his/her name shall automatically be removed from the eligibility list.

 Applicants must be United States Citizens.